U

 3. ACV as a benchmark for sales proposals

-When you’re pitching new deals, it’s helpful to have a benchmark to compare against.
+When you’re pitching new deals, it’s helpful to have a benchmark for comparison.
 Annual contract value can help you gauge whether a potential deal is worth pursuing.

-For these reasons and others, annual contract value is a SaaS metric worth tracking and understanding.
+These are just a few reasons why annual contract value is a SaaS metric worth tracking and understanding.

 What is a typical annual contract value for SaaS?